danielpinelli/primers-design/README.md

 4  CATACGTATACTGATATA      GATTAATAAATCGCTAGC      42.4    30.0    46.4    41.1    5       6       GG      18      0       1.000   1       0       1.000   1
 ```

-## database design and ecoPCR test in silico
+# Database design and ecoPCR test in silico
-In the mullus_barcodes.ecoprimers file you can choose the primers that match your request.
-Subsequently, we must test the quality of primers with the ecoPCR program. ecoPCR performs in silico PCR.
-Primers designed should only amplify the target species, Mullus surmuletus.
+## Step 5: Download the EMBL database and convert it to ecopcr format
-To perform this operation you have to download all the basic EMBL references and convert ecopcr format.
+In the mullus_barcodes.ecoprimers file, you can choose the primers that match your request.
+Subsequently, we must test the quality of the primers with the ecoPCR program that performs in silico PCR.
+That is, ecoPCR will test whether the primers amplify the Mullus surmuletus target species well and will also see if the primers do not amplify other non-target taxa.
+To perform this operation, you must download all EMBL baselines and convert the ecopcr format (read by ecoPCR).

 ```
 mkdir EMBL
 cd EMBL